-It was a German mother - Melitta Benste, that decided to experiment with her morning brew after having her last cup of disappointingly bitter percolator coffee in the early 20th Century.
+It was a German mother - Melitta Benste, who first decided to experiment with her morning brew after having her last cup of disappointingly bitter percolator coffee in the early 20th Century.
 By apparently using her sons school blotting paper, she fashioned a cone and poured boiling water through the coffee grind - finding the result far better than expected.

 The Bialetti had met its match - the pour-over method proved a hit with migrants from Europe to America, where less than perfect coffee was mixed with egg white to remove any acidic aftertaste.
 It was cheap, simple and allowed the maker to develop a coffee that catered to their own style; as the speed of the pour and fineness of the grind determined how strong the coffee would be.

 The health benefits of moderate coffee intake were also starting to be noticed.
-It’s high antioxidant rating and ability to increase the metabolic rate were factors second only to the famous ‘kick’ of a morning brew.
+Its high antioxidant rating and ability to increase the metabolic rate were factors second only to the famous ‘kick’ of a morning brew.

 Away from the office block buzz of espresso shots and sugar, the humble pour-over remains the methodical home remedy to the often fast-paced takeaway coffee culture.